H. Candace Gorman: Donnelley discrimination case and statute of limitations

-Gorman was plaintiff lawyer in a discrimination case filed against Chicago-based printing company RR Donnelley that she took all the way to the Supreme Court.
+Gorman was plaintiff lawyer in a discrimination case filed against Chicago-based printing company RR Donnelley that she took to the Supreme Court.
 According to The Wall Street Journal:

-The lawsuit against Donnelley, which was filed in U.S. District Court in Chicago in November [1996], claims that African-Americans were discriminated against when Donnelley closed a Chicago printing plant in 1994 that employed 1,000 people ...
+The lawsuit against Donnelley, which was filed in U.S. District Court in Chicago in November [1996], claims that African-Americans were discriminated against when Donnelley closed a Chicago printing plant in 1994 that employed 1,000 people [...]
 Plaintiffs attorney H. Candace Gorman said the company's statistical records clearly show discriminatory employment patterns.
 She cited personnel records showing that after Donnelley closed the 1,000-employee printing plant in Chicago, transferring some employees to other locations, only 1.2% of those who received transfers were black, compared with 30% of white workers.

 Gorman told the Associated Press that in many cases black workers with seniority were fired while less-experienced white workers were kept on: "In fact, some of my clients had to go to facilities to help train these younger employees in how to work the machinery."

 Soon after filing the case on behalf of workers from the shut-down plant, Gorman expanded it to a class action suit on behalf of Donnelley black employees nationwide, more than 500 workers from 60 or more different locations, claiming "a long-term pattern of racial discrimination and harassment" and presenting evidence including racial and sexual jokes shared in company emails.

-Donnelley responded that displaced workers had missed the two-year statute of limitations to file their claim, a contention that was upheld by the 7th U.S. Circuit Court of Appeals in September, 2002.
-Gorman appealed that decision to the US Supreme Court, which ruled unanimously in her favor in May, 2004.
+Donnelley responded that displaced workers had missed the two-year statute of limitations to file their claim, a contention that was upheld by the 7th U.S. Circuit Court of Appeals in September 2002.
+Gorman appealed that decision to the US Supreme Court, which ruled unanimously in her favor in May 2004.

-Gorman many years later (2012) told an interviewer that she was surprised by the Supreme Court's unanimous verdict after the "harsh" questions she got from Justice Antonin Scalia, saying: I counted him as a “no” vote.
+In 2012, Gorman told an interviewer that she was surprised by the Supreme Court's unanimous verdict after the "harsh" questions she got from Justice Antonin Scalia, saying: I counted him as a “no” vote.
 I later learned that Justice Stevens--who wrote the opinion changing the statute of limitations in §1981 cases to four years across the country instead of the personal injury statute in each state--thought it was very important for procedural issue decisions to be unanimous so they negotiated around Scalia’s concerns.

 The result, according to the Chicago Tribune, was "a $15 million settlement of a racial discrimination suit against R.R.
-Donnelley Co., the Chicago-based commercial printing company, on behalf of some 600 African-American employees...
+Donnelley Co., the Chicago-based commercial printing company, on behalf of some 600 African-American employees [...]
 Donnelley settled after the U.S. Supreme Court agreed with Gorman that the statute of limitations in civil rights cases should be extended from two years to four."